Georges Picquart: Subsequent career

 In 1906, Picquart entered Georges Clemenceau's first cabinet as Minister of War.
 He held that position for the entire duration of the Clemenceau Cabinet, from 25 October 1906 to 24 July 1909.
 Picquart then returned to military service as an Army Corps commander.

 Private life

 A keen amateur pianist, Picquart was a regular visitor to the Chaigneau family, whose daughters formed the Trio Chaigneau.
 He later helped arrange concerts for them.

+Picquart was raised in an ardent Catholic family, but later left religion and became an agnostic.

 Death

-While still a serving army officer, Picquart died on 19 January 1914 in Amiens from injuries sustained in a fall from a horse.
+While still a serving army officer, Picquart died on 19 January 1914 in Amiens from injuries sustained in a fall from a horse while he was riding in Picardy.
 He was 59.

 In popular culture

+Richard Dreyfuss portrayed Picquart in the 1991 made-for-cable drama Prisoner of Honor, directed by Ken Russell which chronicled the Dreyfus Affair.

-The 2013 novel An Officer and a Spy and the 2019 film adapted from it, tells the story of the Dreyfus affair from Picquart's perspective.
+The 2013 novel An Officer and a Spy and the 2019 film adapted from it tell the story of the Dreyfus affair from Picquart's perspective.